Meet OmniVoice Studio: A Local, Open-Source Alternative to ElevenLabs

 Quick Take

 OmniVoice Studio is an open-source voice cloning and video dubbing tool that operates entirely on local hardware, eliminating the need for API keys or subscriptions.
-It supports 646 languages for text-to-speech and allows integration with various MCP clients, providing a robust alternative to ElevenLabs.
+It supports 646 languages for text-to-speech and allows integration with various clients, providing a robust alternative to ElevenLabs.

 Key Points